Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Bullying & Harassment (Provincial)

+This course is designed for provincially-regulated workplaces in British Columbia.
 Workplace bullying and harassment can take many forms, including verbal aggression, spreading malicious rumours, personal attacks, hazing, cyber bullying and other intimidating or humiliating behaviours.
 If workplace bullying and harassment is not addressed, it can lead to lost productivity, anxiety, and sometimes even suicidal or homicidal thoughts or actions.

 It is important that all workers understand what workplace bullying and harassment is and what it is not.
 It is also equally important for workers to know what steps they need to take when witnessing or experiencing bullying and harassment.